The Beatles on The Ed Sullivan Show: Background

 American composer and champion of music Bernard Herrmann recalled in 1970 that around 1962, he had returned to the U.S. from a conducting job in Liverpool with early Parlophone records of the Beatles that he received from the band.
 According to him, the Beatles, at the time struggling to get noticed and recorded by major companies, were interested in an appearance on U.S. television programmes such as the Ed Sullivan Show and in making recordings with American record companies, in exchange for a pay of about a thousand dollars.
 Herrmann claimed to have unsuccessfully attempted to persuade the executives of Universal Records and Columbia Broadcasting System that the Beatles had something novel to offer.

 The Beatles' fortunes changed after Ed Sullivan Show talent booker Jack Babb saw the band twice in concert in the UK the following year, after being invited by Peter Prichard, a London talent agent who was also a friend of Beatles manager Brian Epstein.
 Babb was initially uninterested in booking the group for the show, as British musical acts at that time experienced little commercial success in the U.S. Then, on October 31, Ed Sullivan was at London's Heathrow Airport and saw a crowd of 1,500 fans await the Beatles' return from a tour of Sweden.
 Struck by the crowds, Sullivan became interested in booking the Beatles for his show, and Prichard notified Epstein.
+Another influence was a CBS Evening News segment on the group; Walter Cronkite recalled, "The minute I was off the air, Ed was on the phone: 'How do I get a hold of those people?
+What do you know about them?'
+I told him everything I knew, which was very little.
+I said, 'Get in touch with our London bureau.'"

 Epstein flew to New York on November 5 to promote another one of his acts, Billy J. Kramer and the Dakotas.
 Six days later, Epstein and Sullivan met at the Hotel Delmonico and agreed to have the Beatles perform three shows—two live and one taped.
 The Beatles ended up earning $2,400 ($ in dollars) for each of the three shows.

 The Beatles began to receive attention in the mainstream American press and radio play in November and December 1963.
 On 18 November 1963, the Huntley-Brinkley Report news program aired a somewhat derogatory segment of the group while, on 3 January, a more positive report was done for The Jack Paar Program, both on NBC.
 Due to rapidly growing listener demand, the band's first single on Capitol Records, "I Want to Hold Your Hand" was rush-released in late December, three weeks ahead of schedule.
-(Capitol had hoped that the single's original release date, on January 16, 1964, would allow the Beatles' Sullivan Show appearances in early February to bolster sales.
-Instead, the song reached the top of the Billboard Hot 100 chart on January 25, 1964, just before the Beatles were due to arrive in the U.S.)
+Capitol had hoped that the single's original release date, on January 16, 1964, would allow the Beatles' Sullivan Show appearances in early February to bolster sales.
+Instead, the song reached the top of the Billboard Hot 100 chart on January 25, 1964, just before the Beatles were due to arrive in the U.S.